 If someone you know or love has received treatment for substance use, they have taken crucial steps toward recovery.
 However, even after seeking and receiving treatment, there is still the potential for relapse.

-Sudden Changes in Attitude
+Sudden changes in attitude

 If your loved one displays drastic changes in their attitude, this is a potential warning sign that they have relapsed or may be in danger of doing so.
-This attitude change could be directed toward their treatment program, their career, social obligations, etc.
+This attitude change could be directed toward their treatment program, their career, social obligations, etc. or could simply be a shift in their overall mentation.
+Increased signs of anxiety, stress, anger or depression could indicate they are at risk of relapsing.

 Creating a consistent and structured routine is part of a holistic treatment program for overcoming substance use.
 If a recovering patient abandons their daily schedule and displays erratic behavior, they may be showing warning signs of relapse.

 Another potential sign of relapse after substance use treatment is disregarding self-care.
 If your loved one stops practicing personal hygiene or eating regular meals, it may be cause for concern.
+Encourage them to continue with a healthy sleep-wake pattern, offer to go on a walk to promote exercise and maybe recommend an evening together meal planning to set them up for success in the week ahead.

-Frequent Isolation
+Frequent isolation

 In some cases, time spent with substance users may have led to a friend or loved one’s addiction in the first place.
 If they are in the process of receiving treatment and continue to spend time with those people, they are at risk of using again.